Girard appoints Bryan O’Hara as schools superintendent

 The educator appointed as Girard’s high school principal just last month will now be the school district’s superintendent starting Aug.
 1.

-The Girard Board of Education at a special meeting Thursday approved a five-year, $116,500 annual salary contract with Bryan O’Hara.
+At a special meeting Thursday, the Girard Board of Education approved a five-year, $116,500 annual salary contract with Bryan O’Hara.

 O’Hara replaces David Cappuzzello, who will begin serving as Austintown school district’s superintendent this year.